 The main thing I’ll suggest is to ensure that you’re 100% mobile with your tools.
 Some of my newer additions: I use Postbox since I love its offline mail sync, I store everything on Dropbox so all my computers are in sync and there’s no chance of data loss, I use GeeTasksPro so that my tasks are available offline, and I have a really good battery life on my very light Lenovo laptop.

 I also LOVE this Plantronics headset and take all my calls with it, at the office or on the road.
 The Bose QC15 also helps a lot for focusing.
 I can fit both headsets in the same (included) Bose travel case.

 If you had to give one tip to small companies looking to grow and improve their output, what would it be?

 Kill your interruptions.
 Structure your day so that you have time to focus on one task for an extended period.

 People think the problem is they have too much to do.
-The bigger problem is that they check email an average of 36 times per hour (see most recent Gloria Mark study and plenty of her references for details on this).
+The bigger problem is that they check email an average of 36 times per hour.
 Constant interruptions and task switching kills both the quantity and quality of our output.
 Sure, you may have too much going on in your life, but you have some say over the order in which you live those things.